-- If the high-level summary shows areas of potential concern, Drill down to find details, page 3. - Use standard reports, page 6, to get a targeted view of Internet monitoring and analysis activity. - Customize summary reports, page 8, or Customize detail reports, page 10, to create a report that better reflects your needs. - For quick reference explaining the types of data that can be included in an investigative reports, see What information can I see in a report?, page 13. - Create Favorite reports, page 15, to minimize the work required to get to the data you need, and optionally schedule reports to run at regular intervals.
+- If the high-level summary shows areas of potential concern, Drill down to find details, page 2. - Use standard reports, page 5, to get a targeted view of monitored Internet activity. - Customize summary reports, page 6, or Customize detail reports, page 8, to create a report that better reflects your needs. - For quick reference explaining the types of data that can be included in investigative reports, see What information can I see in a report?, page 10. - Create Favorite reports, page 12, to minimize the work required to get to the data you need, and optionally schedule them to run at regular intervals.